creditkarma/thrift-typescript/README.md

 ## Thrift Server

-*v2.x of Thrift TypeScript equires @creditkarma/thrift-server v0.7.0 or higher*
+*v2.x of Thrift TypeScript requires @creditkarma/thrift-server v0.7.0 or higher*

 While Thrift TypeScript can be used to generate code comaptible with the [Apache Thrift Library](https://github.com/apache/thrift/tree/master/lib/nodejs), it is recommended to use with [Thrift Server](https://github.com/creditkarma/thrift-server).
 Details on the Apache usage are below.